wolfeidau/rake-bamboo-plugin/README.md

+# Overview

 This is a bamboo plugin project which when installed enables configuration of rake build tasks.
 It interfaces with ruby version manager (RVM) to enable execution against different ruby versions.

+# Goals

+* Discover ruby installations managed by RVM and list them in bamboo.
+* Enable selection of a ruby installation and configuration of a rake file and some targets to execute.
+* Parse the output of rspec2 run and display a table of results.

+# Links

 * [RVM](http://beginrescueend.com/)
 * [bamboo](http://www.atlassian.com/software/bamboo/overview)